Australian Legion of Ex-Servicemen and Women: Early decades

-On 25 April 1928 at 4:30 a.m. a representative group from the Association laid a wreath on the Cenotaph, commemorating the time and date of the First AIF landing at Gallipoli, long recognised as Anzac Day.
+On 25 April 1928 at 4:30 a.m. a representative group from the Association laid a wreath on the Cenotaph, commemorating the time and date of the First Australian Imperial Force landing at Gallipoli, long recognised as Anzac Day.
 From this act of remembrance the Anzac Day "Dawn Pilgrimage", later Dawn Service, evolved.

 In 1929 the Association became The Australian Legion of Ex-Servicemen's Clubs, following the titles of similar organizations in Britain, France and America, and initiated the Anzac Day Dawn Service (as "Dawn Pilgrimage") in Sydney at the cenotaph.

-The assembly of Units and procession to The Domain was organised quite separately by the RSSILA.
+The assembly of Units and procession to The Domain was organised quite separately by the Returned & Services League of Australia.

 In 1932 it decided to affiliate with the League of Nations Union and protested the cut in War Service pensions.

 In 1933 the Legion introduced hymns into the service, and for the first time a public address system was employed.